Seven Years in the Making

 ‘The seeds of The Great Gatsby are in Westport’ claimed a 1996 New Yorker article, and yet it was ignored by the scholarly community and the town of Westport.
 We set out to find out why.
 Was the author biased because she’d grown up there?
 Or did an academic conspiracy deny Westport its rightful place in Fitzgerald’s legacy?

 We dug into the Princeton Archives where much of Fitzgerald’s papers are kept.
 We interviewed over a dozen scholars and met with Scott and Zelda’s granddaughter, Bobbie Lanahan.
 We even tracked down Fitzgerald’s publisher, Charles Scribner III.

 And of course we spent time talking to Barbara Probst Solomon, the esteemed author of that New Yorker article.
 What we discovered will turn the Fitzgerald community upside down.

 Please follow us on Twitter.
 ‘Like’ our Facebook Page too.
 The Garden State Film Festival debut was canceled, but we have at least three festivals in the fall including the South Europe International Film Festival in Valencia, Spain.
 Check back for more showings of Gatsby in Connecticut: The Untold Story soon.
-Thanks for visiting.

 Deej Webb and Robert Steven Williams